Skip to main content

 API Docs Exampletraditional endpoint documentation pageendpoint data in separate, queryable fieldsreusable error code descriptionsdocs with real-time API status and user-specific examplestext documentation that converts to audio or adjusts detail level automatically

-Related Terms: CMS, content strategy, DAM, Diátaxis, information architecture, kinetic content, liquid content, metadata, modular content, rhetorical approach, structured content, technical communication, tone, voice
+Related Terms: CMS, content governance, content strategy, DAM, Diátaxis, documentation audit, information architecture, kinetic content, liquid content, metadata, modular content, rhetorical approach, structured content, technical communication, tone, voice

 Source: Docs By Design: "Audience, Market, Product Webinar"